 - Gas, electricity – $35 to $140 per week

 - Phone and Internet – $20 to $55 per week

 - Public transport – $15 to $55 per week

 - Car (after purchase) – $150 to $260 per week

 - Entertainment – $80 to $150 per week

-Working while you study in Australia can help minimize your study and living experience.
-There are a lot of reasons you might want to undertake part time work while studying in Australia, including assisting with living expenses and gaining work experience in your study area.
+Working in Australia while you research will reduce your study and live experience to a minimum.
+There are many reasons why you want to take part in your studies in Australia, including supporting your living and gaining work experience in your field of study.

 List of Paid jobs in Australia

 - Retail – supermarkets, department and clothing stores.